-The following tips may help you to avoid academic misconduct: Do
+The following tips may help you to avoid academic misconduct:

+Do
-• Familiarise yourself with the regulations and penalties that can be incurred.
-For professional programmes, a single case of academic misconduct may result in you being discontinued from your course.

-• Make sure that you know how to correctly acknowledge other people's work or opinions, and get feedback from your Tutor on whether or not you are doing this correctly.

-• Take care when making notes from books or articles.
-Always keep a record of whether your notes are a paraphrase of the source or a direct quotation, so that you don't inadvertently include quotes without proper acknowledgement (this is a frequently cited reason students give when accused of academic misconduct).

-• Seek support from your Module or Personal Tutor if you are experiencing difficulties in completing your work on time.
+- Familiarise yourself with the regulations and penalties that can be incurred.
+For professional programmes, a single case of academic misconduct may result in you being discontinued from your course. - Make sure that you know how to correctly acknowledge other people's work or opinions, and seek feedback from your Tutor or the Academic Skills Support for HE Students team on whether or not you are doing this correctly. - Take care when making notes from books or articles.
+Always keep a record of whether your notes are a paraphrase of the source or a direct quotation, so that you don't inadvertently include quotes without proper acknowledgement (this is a frequently cited reason students give when accused of academic misconduct). - Seek support from your Module or Personal Tutor if you are experiencing difficulties in completing your work on time.